xiaolong-snnu/PENN/README.md

 # Introduction

 Parameter estimation neural network (PENN) is a data-driven method that can estimate the governing parameters from a short sample trajectory of an alpha-stable Lévy noise-driven stochastic differential equation (SDE), including the system parameters and the parameters of the Lévy noise (noise intensity and the stability index).
-Please see the following article.
+Please see the following article for the full detail.

 Wang, Xiaolong, Jing Feng, Qi Liu, Yongge Li and Yong Xu.
 Neural network-based parameter estimation of stochastic differential equations driven by Lévy noise.
 Physica A: Statistical Mechanics and its Applications 606 (2022): 128146. https://doi.org/10.1016/j.physa.2022.128146